serujin/ShoeStore/README.md

 # ShoeStore ENGLISH

+ShoeStore is a simple mini-project to learn even more about APIs and Django.

 To install and test the app, you must follow this steps:
 - Clone the repository (git clone https://github.com/serujin/ShoeStore.git)
 - Install pip dependencies (pip install -r requirements.txt)